apple/turicreate/src/python/turicreate/_deps/README.md

 ---

-## how to organize the module with lazy import
+## How to organize the module with lazy import

 At top package level `turicreate/__init__.py`, lazy module is exposed as package level global variables to be backward-compatible with submodule invokation.